owentechnologist/PyQuiz/README.md

-# This is my scratchpad for experimenting and learning with my brother.
+# This is my new repository for experimenting and learning.

 ### Things to consider:  when working with data (files vs. databases etc.)
 # Acid